aerospike/aerospike-client-python/doc/aerospike_helpers.expressions.rst

 --------

-Aerospike expressions are a small domain specific language that allow for filtering records in transactions by manipulating and comparing bins and record metadata.
+Aerospike expressions are a small domain specific language that allow for filtering records in commands by manipulating and comparing bins and record metadata.
 Expressions can be used everywhere that predicate expressions have been used and allow for expanded functionality and customizability.